How extra virgin olive oil is made

 Here is the pomace along with the olive tree foliage after the first press.
 Although this may seem like such a waste, all that pulpy olive and leaves, but actually it is used for alternative energy sources and composting.
 So when extra virgin olive oil production is done well and authentically like this it is a circular and sustainable process.

 The final stage now is separating the oil and the water that is in the olives.
 This done through a centrifuge to separate it, the water is drained away and then the final product flows out.
 The extra virgin olive oil.

 Adopt an Olive Tree

-Adopt an Olive Tree and receive deliveries of pure, premium, extra virgin olive oil from your tree on a small-scale, sustainable olive grove in Italy.
+Adopt an Olive Tree and receive deliveries of fresh extra virgin olive oil from your tree on a small-scale, sustainable olive grove in Italy.